ashleighj13/IT-Assignment/README.md

 <ins>Motivation</ins>

 The RSPCA reports that Australia is one of the largest pet ownership countries in the world, with about 62% of Australians owning pets.
 Currently there is estimated to be approximately 24 million pets owned in Australia.
 In 2017/18, the RSPCA reported to have received 93,297 dogs and cats through their facilities as a result of surrender or lost pets and this does not account for the thousands of pets that likely go missing or are stolen and never found.
+(RSPCA, 2019)

 Although trackers are currently available for animals in the form of collars, a solution is not yet available for animals that are not wearing collars at the time they go missing.
 A device that’s able to be permanently attached to the pet that’s difficult to remove will be incredible useful for pet owners to track their animals, even if it is just for body retrieval.